 - Aerate and dethatch to improve overall airflow

-- Do not overwater your turf
+- Don’t overwater your turf

 How do I get rid of mushrooms in my yard naturally?

-Following recommended yard maintenance procedures will help you get rid of mushrooms for good.
+Following stringent yard maintenance procedures will help you get rid of mushrooms for good.
 If this process of adequately treating the lawn is a bit more than you can handle, a company like TruGreen can make a big difference.